knative/docs/docs/eventing/event-registry.md

 - Manual Registration

-    In order to populate the registry, a Cluster Configurator can manually register the EventTypes.
+    In order to populate the registry, a cluster configurator can manually register the EventTypes.
     This means that the configurator can simply apply EventTypes yaml files, just as with any other Kubernetes resource:

     `kubectl apply -f <event_type.yaml>`